designhao/enhanced-reinforcement/README.md

 # Advanced Reinforcement Learning Assignment

 ## Overview:
-The following files are essential to build and design your reinforcement learning al
+The following files are essential to build and design your reinforcement learning algorithm.

+- [common.py